 Share content created by others.

-By sharing news, blogs, videos and content by like-minded organizations, you can deliver regular content to your audience without having to make it yourself.
+By sharing news, blogs, videos, and content by like-minded organizations, you can deliver regular content to your audience without making it yourself.

 Remember to tag relevant content creators, reporters, and participants to evolve your LinkedIn network.

 Bullet points or smaller, one-sentence paragraphs appeal to readers.
-Remember, lots of people are reading on their phones so one sentence can take up three lines.
+Remember, many people read on their phones, so one sentence can take up three lines.

 Use infographics, documentation, videos, and guides to educate your audience and demonstrate your expertise.
 This boosts your credibility and gives a sample of the kind of value that you bring customers.